davewalker5/MusicCatalogue/README.md

 - The Music Catalogue repository is intended to provide a catalogue for a private music collection
 - It supports the following functions:
-  - Music catalogue collection browser
+  - Music catalogue collection browser (artists, albums and tracks)
+  - A "wish list" of albums with the ability to move albums between the main catalogue and the wish list at will
   - Album search
   - External API integration for looking up new albums
   - Data import from CSV format files